Wonder Man (TV series): Casting

+Yahya Abdul-Mateen II and Ben Kingsley star in the series, Abdul-Mateen in the lead role of Simon Williams and Kingsley reprising his MCU role as Trevor Slattery.

-Ben Kingsley was revealed in August 2022 to be reprising his MCU role of Trevor Slattery, which was said to be a major role in the series.
-In October, Yahya Abdul-Mateen II was cast as Simon Williams / Wonder Man.
+Ben Kingsley was revealed to be reprising his MCU role of Trevor Slattery in the series in August 2022.
+He said he was thrilled to explore the character more.
+In October, Yahya Abdul-Mateen II was cast as Simon Williams.
 Previously, Nathan Fillion appeared on movie posters as Simon Williams in a cut sequence from the MCU film Guardians of the Galaxy Vol. 2 (2017).
-James Gunn, the director of that film, enjoyed Wonder Man from the comics and felt Fillion could portray the "sometimes douchey actor/superhero" that the character is.
+Director James Gunn enjoyed Wonder Man in the comics and felt Fillion could portray a "sometimes douchey actor/superhero".
 Even though the posters were cut from the film, Gunn still considered them to be canon to the MCU.
+Fillion went on to voice the character in the M.O.D.O.K.
+(2021) animated series.
+Abdul-Mateen was hesitant to take on another comic book role after portraying Black Manta in the DC Comics-based films Aquaman (2018) and Aquaman and the Lost Kingdom (2023), and also portraying Doctor Manhattan in the DC Comics-based series Watchmen (2019).
+He signed on to Wonder Man because of Cretton's previous work and because of discussions he had with the director about the role and the direction of the series.

 Lauren Glazier was cast in a supporting role in February 2023.
-The following month, Demetrius Grosse was cast as Simon's brother Eric Williams / Grim Reaper, while Ed Harris was cast as Simon's agent Neal Saroyan.
+The following month, Demetrius Grosse was cast as Simon's brother Eric Williams, and Ed Harris was reported to have been cast as agent Neal Saroyan.
 By the end of April, Josh Gad had reportedly joined the cast, which was confirmed in August 2024.
-Also revealed to have been cast in the series were Byron Bowers in July 2024, Béchir Sylvain in August, and Manny McCord in October.
+Also revealed to have been cast in 2024 were Byron Bowers, Béchir Sylvain, and Manny McCord.
 In July 2025, Arian Moayed was revealed to be reprising his MCU role as P. Cleary in the series.
-In October, Zlatko Burić was revealed to have been cast as film director Von Kovak, while X Mayo, Olivia Thirlby, and Joe Pantoliano were announced as part of the cast.
-Other actors revealed to be appearing were Dane Larsen, Phumzile Sitole, Jere Burns, and Simon Templeman.
+Zlatko Burić was revealed in October to be part of the cast, portraying film director Von Kovak, alongside X Mayo, Olivia Thirlby, Joe Pantoliano, Phumzile Sitole, Jere Burns, and Simon Templeman.
+Bowers was revealed to be playing DeMarr Davis / Doorman in December.
+More actors and roles were revealed the next month: Juliette Ortega as Melanie, Sylvain and Shola Adewusi as Sanford and Martha Williams, respectively; Mayo as Janelle Jackson; Thirlby as Vivian; Larsen as Brent Willard; and Kameron J. Meadows as a young Simon.
+Charlotte Ross and Torrey Vogel were also revealed to be part of the cast in January 2026.
+Additional cast members include Jon A. Abrahams as Frank Preminger, and Lauren Weedman as Kathy Friedman.